Rameshwar Broota

 Rameshwar Broota (born 1941, New Delhi) is an Indian visual artist.
 His work revolves around sustained exploration of the body and its vulnerabilities.
 He is known for his unique Scratch technique.

 Early life

 Broota was born in 1941 in Delhi an art-oriented family.
 He graduated in fine arts from the Delhi College of Art in 1964.
 His parents were singers and his brothers were visual artists.

+Personal life

+Rameshwar Broota was married to Shobha Broota, an artist, and they have two daughters Pooja and Sakshi.
+His daughter Pooja Iranna is also a visual artist.
+After separating from Shobha, he married Vasundhara Tewari Broota, who is also an artist.